opendroneid/receiver-android/supported-smartphones.md

 1. Prepare the Device Under Test (DUT) for the Long Range receiving support by running [nRF Connect for Mobile](https://play.google.com/store/apps/details?id=no.nordicsemi.android.mcp).
   * In the Settings menu of the app, select Scanner and set the Scanning period to 5 minutes (or to manual if needed).
 2. Use another device (Master) that passed the Elimination Criteria and run [nRF Connect for Mobile](https://play.google.com/store/apps/details?id=no.nordicsemi.android.mcp).
   * Alternatively: use any other device that supports Long Range advertisements (might be Remote ID add-on or Bluetooth development kit - e.g., [nRF52840 DK](https://www.nordicsemi.com/Software-and-Tools/Development-Kits/nRF52840-DK)).
+Please note that device must advertise only Long Range messages.
+Some add-on device might advertise also Legacy connectable messages so they cannot be used for the test.
 3. On the Master, go to the Advertiser tab and create a New advertising packet.
   * In options, select Advertising Extensions and in both Primary and Secondary PHY, select LE Coded (Long Range).
   * Press the "Add Record" and select "Complete Local Name".